IjzerenHein/famous-flex/README.md

 Layout-controllers are at the heart of famous-flex.
 They take a datasource containing renderables, a layout function as input and render them to the famo.us render-tree.
-Whenever the datasource or layout changes, the Layout-controller updates the renderables according to the wishes of the layout function.
+Whenever the datasource is changed, the Layout-controller updates the renderables according to the wishes of the layout function.

 `LayoutController` is the most basic and lightweight version of a Layout-controller